TomHarrop/honeybee-genotype-pipeline/README.md

 ## Install

-Use the singularity container from the [Releases](https://github.com/TomHarrop/honeybee-genotype-pipeline/releases) tab.
+Use the singularity container from the [Releases](https://github.com/TomHarrop/honeybee-genotype-pipeline/releases) tab or the Docker container from [GHCR](https://github.com/users/TomHarrop/packages/container/package/honeybee-genotype-pipeline).
 The container provides:

 ```
 bbmap 38.90